Cornwall Electric

 Cornwall Street Railway Light and Power Company Limited, operating as Cornwall Electric, is an electricity transmission and distribution utility, licensed by the Ontario Energy Board (OEB) to operate in Cornwall, Ontario, Canada.
-Originally established in 1887 as Stormont Electric Light and Power Company, and merged with the railway Cornwall Electric Street Railway Company, it is one of the oldest utilities in Canada.
+Originally established in 1887 as the Stormont Electric Light and Power Company and merged with the Cornwall Electric Street Railway Company in 1905, it is one of the oldest utilities in Canada.

 The company supplies electricity to approximately 25,365 customers in the city of Cornwall, the townships of South Glengarry and South Stormont, and on a portion of the Mohawk people's territory of Akwesasne, all located in Eastern Ontario.
 It crosses provincial boundaries to obtain the bulk of the power it requires directly from Hydro-Québec, while generating a small amount of its own, using a cogeneration system, a first such use in Canada.

 Thomas Edison visited Cornwall in 1883 to see his electric incandescent light system illuminate a local factory.
 The incorporation of the Stormont Electric Light and Power Company followed in 1887.
-This company merged with the Cornwall Electric Street Railway Company in 1905 to form the Cornwall Street Railway Light and Power Company Limited, which operates as Cornwall Electric.
-The company has undergone several ownership changes during its history, transitioning from a private company to a municipally-owned utility and finally to one that is owned and operated by a multinational publicly traded company.
+Since then, the company has undergone several ownership changes during its history, transitioning from a private company to a municipally owned utility to one that is owned and operated by a multinational publicly traded company.

-The company has also been granted legislative exemptions by the provincial regulator, holds long-term franchise agreements with the municipalities and townships it serves, and provides its electricity consumers with some of the lowest rates in Ontario.

 History

 Name

 Cornwall Electric is the amalgamation of two companies that were first established in the late 19th century in Cornwall, Ontario, Canada.
 Stormont Electric Light & Power Company, which was formed in 1887 to supply Cornwall with electric light, and the Cornwall Electric Street Railway Company, which incorporated in 1896 after receiving a franchise to operate a street car service in Cornwall.

-The two companies merged in 1905, and was named Cornwall Street Railway Light and Power Company Limited, a name derived from the two original company names.
-Although over time the company divested itself of all its railway operations, it has retained its full corporate name.
+In 1905, the two businesses merged under the name Cornwall Street Railway Light and Power Company Limited, which was a combination of the two original business names.
+Even though the company eventually divested itself of all of its railroad operations, it has retained its full corporate name.

-In 1972, the company branded itself with the orange "CE" logo, and continued doing business as Cornwall Electric.
+In 1972, the company branded itself with the orange "CE" logo and continued doing business as Cornwall Electric.
 While the company was attempting to incorporate provincially using the name Cornwall Electric, a newer company which manufactured small electric appliances, was also incorporating federally with the same name.
 Executives from both companies held meetings and made arrangements that allowed the utility, which had proceeded further in obtaining the name, to continue operating as Cornwall Electric.
-It agreed to provide the other firm compensation for any problems that arosed, after it decided to forgo the use of the name Cornwall Electric in lieu of another.
+It agreed to provide the other firm with compensation for any problems that arose after it decided to forgo the use of the name Cornwall Electric in lieu of another.